Wilcolab/Anythink-Market-pj4to/backend/README.md

 ## Error Handling

 In `routes/api/index.js`, we define a error-handling middleware for handling Mongoose's `ValidationError`.
 This middleware will respond with a 422 status code and format the response to have [error messages the clients can understand](https://github.com/gothinkster/realworld/blob/master/API.md#errors-and-status-codes)

+## Deployment

+To deploy to Heroku, use the following instructions: https://devcenter.heroku.com/articles/git#for-an-existing-app To restrict Heroku to recieve only the backend folder, follow these instructions: https://github.com/timanovsky/subdir-heroku-buildpack

+Don't forget to define a secret:
+`heroku config:set SECRET=mysecret --app anythink-market-pj4to-api`
+To push your current main branch to deployment:
+`git push heroku main`